 Autonomous Operation and Choice

-This was a worthy deviation to take while discussing gender roles because it helps us see how humans too are hard wired to behave in certain ways—preferring either meaning or pleasure most of the times.
+This was a worthy deviation to take while discussing gender roles because it helps us see how humans too are hard-wired to behave in certain ways—preferring either meaning or pleasure most of the time.
 While the relative proportions can vary at different times, most men and women are not consciously making preferential choices of meaning or pleasure most of the time.
-The perfection of life is when the automation is destroyed and every decision is bubbled up for executive approval by the soul.
-That is when a human being becomes perfectly aware of everything that is going on in their lives.
-The Vedic scriptures thus exhort the soul to “wake up, rise, and be aware of everything” because the soul is in fact sleeping most of the time, rarely making a decision, and letting life run in autopilot mode.
+The perfection of life is when automation is destroyed and every decision is bubbled up for executive approval by the soul.
+That is when human being becomes perfectly aware of everything that is going on in their lives.
+The Vedic scriptures thus exhort the soul to “wake up, rise and be aware of everything” because the soul is in fact sleeping most of the time, rarely making a decision, and letting life run in autopilot mode.

 The Dominance of Masculine and Feminine Traits

-Many women have a stronger idā—i.e. a preference for pleasure over meaning—which drives them towards thrill seeking, or the tendency to be a femme-fatale.
+Many women have a stronger idā—i.e. a preference for pleasure over meaning—which drives them towards thrill-seeking, or the tendency to be a femme-fatale.
 Conversely, many women have stronger pingalā—i.e. a greater preference for duty and responsibility—which drives them towards a dutiful, organized, and responsible life, or what we term the “girl next door” behavior.
 The femme-fatale is boisterous, demanding, entitled, and fun-loving.
-The “girl next door” is quiet, shy, intellectual, unassuming, giving, tolerant and forbearing.
-These differences in their personalities arise due to the stronger tendencies from top-down and bottom-up flow of alternating energy.
+The “girl next door” is quiet, shy, intellectual, unassuming, giving, tolerant, and forbearing.
+These differences in their personalities arise due to the stronger tendencies from the top-down and bottom-up flow of alternating energy.

-The idā exists as feminine energy in both men and women, while the pingalā exists as the masculine energy in both men and women.
+The idā exists as feminine energy in both men and women, while the pingalā exists as masculine energy in both men and women.
 The idā is like the moon while the pingalā is like the sun.
-The meaning seeking tendency is fiery, hot, and corrosive; the pleasure seeking tendency is nourishing, soothing, and cooling.
+The meaning-seeking tendency is fiery, hot, and corrosive; the pleasure-seeking tendency is nourishing, soothing, and cooling.
 These traits are commonly associated with masculinity and femininity so it is neither hard to understand this description nor difficult to experience it within and around us.